ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 ```

 Alternatively, OPTIONS requests can be handled manually by a Web Action.
 To enable this option, add a
 `web-custom-options` annotation with a value of `true` to a Web Action.
 When this feature is enabled, CORS headers are not automatically added to the request response.
 Instead, it is the developer's responsibility to append their desired headers programmatically.

-See the following example to create custom responses to OPTIONS requests.
+See the following example to create custom responses to OPTIONS requests:
 ```js
 function main(params) {
   if (params.__ow_method == "options") {